bobdenotter/many-eyes-of-making/Session recap/Orc Aboard.md

 She continues trying to talk to them, but they don’t give her much.
 As she’s talking to them, she casually leans against the door that leads to the other carts, looking through the window that lets her look outside.
 Sadly, she can’t see much through it, as there are no windows on the carts that were just attached.
 “I’ll go back to my boring day, thanks for not making it better,” Rydia then says, heading back to join the others again in the second wagon.

 As she and D4 make their way back, they pass by the man sleeping under a blanket again.
 As they pass by this man, D4 gets a better look at the man, suddenly realising he looks familiar.
-The man asleep under the blanket is Dugorim, the one he and the others initially met aboard the airship, who he knows is part of the Daask.
+The man asleep under the blanket is [[Dugorim]], the one he and the others initially met aboard the airship, who he knows is part of the Daask.